phunware/maas-ads-android-sdk/README.md

 Integration
 -----------

+Version 2.4.1 added support for Rewarded Visit and its ad experience, which utilizes the Mobile Engagement SDK to coordinate geofence entry campaigns with Rewarded Video advertisement campaigns.
+Please see https://developer.phunware.com/pages/viewpage.action?pageId=3411004 for more details on integrating this feature.

+For using all other Ad types see https://developer.phunware.com/pages/viewpage.action?pageId=3408830

 The primary methods in MaaS Advertising involve displaying the various ad types:

 ### Banner Usage